madzumo/Python_Alien/README.md

 * Left and Right arrow keys to move your ship.
 * Space Bar to fire.
-* Avoid the alien invasion and their attacks.
+* Avoid attacks from the alien invasion.
-* Get the high score!
+* Get the highest score!